-Nearly a decade after Massachusetts’s first healthcare reform bill promising affordable health insurance to all residents was signed into law, 98 percent of the state’s residents are insured—compared to an average of 84 percent nationwide.
+Nearly a decade after Massachusetts’s first healthcare reform bill promising affordable health insurance to all residents was signed into law, 98 percent of the state’s residents were insured.
+That places it in the number-one spot in 2020 on the United Health Foundation’s America’s Health Ranking report for being the state with the most insured residents.

 The large percentage of insured residents in the state combined with a swiftly aging baby boomer population drives the demand for medical and health services managers, landing this profession on Massachusetts’ list of jobs with the most annual openings for several consecutive years.